 If you live in an area with hard water, you’ve probably found yourself wondering how to remove hard water spots from your bathroom or kitchen fixtures, shower doors, and even your tub.

-In the jetted tub: Since jetted tubs don’t don’t wholly drain themselves between uses, owners often encounter two kinds of gross problems.
+Jetted tubs don’t wholly drain between uses, so owners often encounter two kinds of gross problems.

 First is the black gunk that sometimes spews out of whirlpool jets and the pink mold that grows around them.
 This stuff, known as “biofilm,” is bacterial buildup from the water (and hair and dead skin cells) that sat in the whirlpool pipes between uses.

 Then there’s the hard, white mineral buildup that sometimes clogs the jets.
 This buildup can also leave spots on dark-colored tubs and tub surrounds.

 Fortunately, there’s an all-natural way to get rid of both, which I’ve used in my whirlpool tub for years now:

 - Turn on your bathroom fan and lay towels on the floor at the base of the tub just to be safe.

 - Fill the tub with HOT water — at least 2 inches above the highest jet.

 - Add 1/2 gallon white vinegar and two tablespoons powdered dish detergent.
 (Do not substitute liquid dish detergent!)